RememberOfLife/mirabel/README.md

 * switching from a frontend that once had a game running to another game crashes the frontend by set_game, not realiably reproducable so far

 ## todo
+* docking imgui windows in top or left breaks x and y for drawing
 * game config window display a move list somewhere?
 * when starting a game, start the default frontend for it automatically, i.e. last used if multiple
 * probably drop description etc from frontend and games?